-Speakers and discussion leaders are paid their honoraria in advance of making their presentations and are reimbursed for travel and related expenses upon submitting the required form.
+Speakers and discussion leaders are paid their honoraria after making their presentations and are reimbursed for travel and related expenses upon submitting the required form.

-- 1. Checks for honoraria or expenses may be written on either the 5th or 20th check dispersal date. - 2.
-Payments for honoraria are generated by the program officer via the Foundant grant management system.
-When an event is approved and payment information is being entered, the program officer prints a copy of the grant payment detail for the fiscal manager, which provides all the necessary payment detail (speaker/discussion project code, leader, location, amount, and date).
-The fiscal manager records the information in the accounts payable system.
-The program officer gives the fiscal manager payment requests for honoraria to be processed with the other payables. - 3.
-An expense and cost share form is sent with each honorarium check.
+- 1. Checks for honoraria or expenses are written on the weekly check processing day. - 2.
+Payments for honoraria are generated by the program director via the Foundant grant management system.
+When an event is approved and payment information is being entered, the program director provides a pdf file of the grant payment detail for the fiscal director, which provides all the necessary payment detail (speaker/discussion project code, leader, location, amount, and date).
+The fiscal director records the information in the accounts payable system.
+The program director gives the fiscal director payment requests for honoraria to be processed with the other payables.

+- 3. An expense and cost share form are sent with each honorarium check.
 This form has most of the financial coding pre-entered for payment of the travel, lodging, meal, and other expenses.
 When a completed and signed form is returned, these forms are processed just like other claims.
-Rates for travel reimbursement are established by the executive director and adopted in the annual budget, generally in accord with State of Montana rates for mileage and per diem. - 4.
-The fiscal manager issues 1099 tax forms annually in January for speakers and discussion leaders in accordance with IRS guidelines (currently honoraria of \$600.00 or more).
+Rates for travel reimbursement are established by the fiscal operations director and adopted in the annual budget, in accordance with federal rates for mileage and per diem. - 4.
+The fiscal director issues 1099 tax forms annually in January for speakers and discussion leaders in accordance with IRS guidelines (currently honoraria of \$600.00 or more).
 Provision of a tax ID number (typically via W-9) is required of new speakers and discussion leaders prior to payment.
-Tax ID information is kept in the Speaker's or Discussion Leader's central office file and entered into QuickBooks by the fiscal manager.
+Tax ID information is kept electronically and entered into QuickBooks by the fiscal director.